AThilenius/logic-paint-rs/vscode_extension/README.md

 - **`T`** Executes a single simulation 'tick'.
 This is mostly for debugging Logic Paint itself, as ticks have very little parallel with propagation delay.

+## Module Edit (`M`)

+The module edit mode is used to place, remove and edit modules.
+These include clocks, const values, probes and large chunks of RAM.
+Access the editor by pressing `M` while in `Visual` mode.
+Pressing `M` again cycles through module types that can be placed.
+While in Module Edit mode, you can visually see module "roots", ie the cell where the module actually resides.
+Only one module can exist per root at a time.

 ## Label Mode (`Enter`)

 Useful tool to quickly create text labels in Silicon.
 Enter the label mode by